clear all selections

 Your search for " " returned 0 results.

 This summary is intended for general informational purposes only, and should not be interpreted as specific medical advice.
 The U.S. Food and Drug Administration does not strictly regulate herbs and supplements.
 There is no guarantee of purity, strength, or safety of the products.
 As a result, effects may vary.
 You should read product labels.
 In addition, if you are taking medications, herbs, or other supplements you should consult with a qualified healthcare provider before taking a supplement as supplements may interact with other medications, herbs, and nutritional products.
-If you have a medical condition, including if you are pregnant or nursing, you should speak to a qualified healthcare provider before taking a supplement.
-Consult a healthcare provider immediately if you experience side effects.
+If you have a medical condition, including if you are pregnant or nursing, you should speak to your physician before taking a supplement.
+Consult a healthcare provider if you experience side effects.